 - Mango butter has excellent emollient properties making it a great sealing agent in the LOC method.

 - Mango butter has properties, which can help protect the hair & skin from harmful UV rays.

 - It’s rich in vitamin A, C and E, promoting firmer-looking skin and giving an overall body glow.

 Mango Butter Uses

 Though a great butter, mango butter is somewhat hard and doesn’t play well alone.
 Dispersing it alone over hair and skin would take a while and prove very annoying.
-It’s best to mix it with another butter (my recommendation is shea butter) and a natural oil like grapeseed oil or sweet almond oil.

 You can use mango butter on your skin as well as your hair.
 However, do not apply mango butter directly to your scalp.
 It can clog your scalp and start irritating it.

 How Do You Make Mango Butter for Hair?

 Below is a mango butter recipe I use for skincare but it can also be used on hair for braid outs and twists.

 Mango Butter Smoothie Recipe for Hair & Skin